gangdong/gangdong.github.io/_posts/2021-04-13-Blog-speeding-up-loadtime.markdown

 ## Reference

 I would recommend some articles which are helpful for website load time optimization.
-I read and referred them during my optimization.
+I've read and referred them during the optimization of my blog website.

 + [4 ways to improve your website load time and performance in 2020](https://www.impactplus.com/blog/website-load-time)
 + [How to Speed Up Your Website: 20+ Practical Tips for a Faster Site](https://websitesetup.org/how-to-speed-up-your-website/)